thesixers/gx/README.md

 ## Features

-- Scaffold an Express.js app in JavaScript or TypeScript.
+* Scaffold an Express.js app in JavaScript or TypeScript.
-- Automatically sets up project structure, base files, and configurations.
+* Automatically sets up project structure, base files, and configurations.
-- Interactive prompts to guide users when flags are missing.
+* Supports inline configuration with **project name**, **template type**, **port number**, and **database**.
+* Interactive prompts available if you omit any options.
-- Installs up-to-date dependency versions.
+* Installs up-to-date dependency versions.
-- Lightweight and zero-config — just run and code.
+* Lightweight and zero-config — just run and code.
-- Built for expansion (e.g., React scaffolding planned).
+* Built for expansion (e.g., React scaffolding planned).

 ---